Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Introduction

-The paper is organized as follows, Section 2 describes a prior for dependent microbial distributions, first constructing the marginal prior of a single distribution through manipulation of a Gaussian process, and then extending this to multiple correlated distributions.
-The extension is achieved through a set of continuous latent factors, one for each biological sample, whose prior is one frequently used in Bayesian factor analyses.
+The paper is organized as follows.
+Section 2 describes a prior for dependent microbial distributions, first constructing the marginal prior of a single discrete distribution through manipulation of a Gaussian process and then extending this to multiple correlated distributions.
+The extension is achieved through a set of continuous latent factors, one for each biological sample, whose prior has been frequently used in Bayesian factor analyses.
 Section 3 derives an MCMC sampling algorithm for posterior inference and a fast algorithm to estimate biological samples' similarity.
 Section 4 discusses a method for visualizing the uncertainty in ordinations through conjoint analysis.
 Section 5 contains analyses of simulated data, which serve to demonstrate desirable properties of the method, followed by applications to real microbiome data in Section 6.
 Section 7 discusses potential improvement and concludes.
-The code for implementing the analyses discussed in this article can be found in the repository \href{https://github.com/boyuren158/DirichletFactor}{DirichletFactor}.
+The code for implementing the analyses discussed in this article is included in the Supplementary Materials.